icedropper/trust-tron/README.md

-# trust-tron
+#	             The Evolution of Trust
 A game theory of why &amp; how we trust.
 This game will reveal why people need trust.

-#	             The Evolution of Trust

 !["The Evolution of Trust"](https://trust-tron.oss-cn-beijing.aliyuncs.com/68747470733a2f2f692e696d6775722e636f6d2f6b6465373630792e706e67.png)